Tap into the power of data science.

 - Personal statement

-- 3 letters of references from someone with whom you have an academic or professional relationship
+- 3 letters of reference from someone with whom you have an academic or professional relationship

 - MAcc Academic Honesty Certification and Agreement Form